oouyang/docker-bypy/README.md

 Docker bypy
 =============

-An python pyby toolbox in container.
+An python bypy toolbox in container.
 See Dockerfile.
 This repo triggers auto-build and push images to quay.io/alaska/bypy.

 To check Baidu bypy version